 Among the users of financial accounting information are lenders, investors, company management, suppliers, customers, employees, competitors, government agencies, politicians, and the press.

-	The practice of accounting involves adherence to duplicate the system throughout the United States.
-Established accounting rules as well as the use of judgment.
+The practice of accounting involves adherence to established accounting rules as well as the use of judgment.
 U.S. accounting rules are established by the FASB.

 In addition to the FASB, other important accounting-related organizations are the SEC, the AICPA, the PCAOB, the IRS, and the IASB.

 Three factors have combined to make right now a time of significant change in accounting.
 The three factors are the rapid advance in information technology, the international integration of worldwide business, and the increased scrutiny associated with the large corporate accounting scandals.Topic 01 - Problems and Solutions

 In its first decade of operation, McDonald’s Corporation spent over $3 million on research to perfect its french fries.